konnectors/libs/packages/cozy-konnector-libs/docs/api.md

 <a name="exp_module_cozyClient--module.exports"></a>

 ### module.exports ⏏
-This is a [cozy-client-js](https://cozy.github.io/cozy-client-js/) instance already initialized and ready to use.
+[cozy-client-js](https://cozy.github.io/cozy-client-js/) instance already initialized and ready to use.

 If you want to access cozy-client-js directly, this method gives you directly an instance of it, initialized according to `COZY_URL` and `COZY_CREDENTIALS` environment variable given by cozy-stack